What is the PV Function?

 The PV function uses the following arguments:

-- nper (required argument) – the number of payment periods.
-For example, a 3 year loan with monthly payments would have 12 periods would have 36 periods.
+- nper (required argument) – The number of payment periods.
+For example, a 3 year loan with monthly payments would have 36 periods.
 Therefore, nper would be 36 months.

-- type (optional argument) – type indicates when payments are issued.
+- type (optional argument) – Type indicates when payments are issued.
 There are only two inputs, 0 and 1.
-If type is omitted or 0 is the input, payments are made period end.
+If type is omitted or 0 is the input, payments are made at period end.
 If set to 1, payments are made at period beginning.